Yoskie066/File-Tracker/README.md

-# 🗂️ Web-Based MIS for File Tracking
+# 🗂️ File Tracker – Web-Based MIS

 ## 📘 Overview
-The **Web-Based MIS for File Tracking** is a centralized web-based platform designed to enhance the efficiency and organization of academic file management and class schedules within the **Department of Information Technology at Cavite State University – Cavite City Campus**.
+**File Tracker** is a centralized web-based platform designed to enhance the efficiency and organization of academic file management and class schedules within the **Department of Information Technology at Cavite State University – Cavite City Campus**.

 The system ensures secure access for both **Faculty (Teacher)** and **Admin (IT Secretary)** users, offering real-time monitoring and submission tracking of academic requirements.